ridercoach/rsna2018/README.md

 interesting but probably not something to include in this procedure document.

+(The number of classes being detected is also referenced in the rsna.data file mentioned below under "Setting Up Input Files")

 #### _Using the GPU_

 One big reason I used an AWS p2.xlarge type instance is because it